conduit-db/conduit-db/BLUEPRINT.md

     at depth = 1 have 2^1 32-byte hashes etc. - so keys are (0,0) and (0,1)
     at depth = 2 have 2^2 32-byte hashes concatenated side by side...

-Store only to mid-level only to avoid excessive disc usage.

 ## Headers
 Use bitcoinx Headers object for tracking chain forks and the current chain tip etc.